On the sensitivity of the optimal partition for parametric second-order conic optimization: Introduction

-Sensitivity analysis based on the optimal partition is well-understood for linear optimization (LO)~\cite{AM92,G94,JRT93} and linearly constrained quadratic optimization (LCQO) problems~\cite{BJRT96}.
-The optimal partition approach was initially studied by Adler and Monteiro~\cite{AM92}, Jansen et al.~\cite{JRT93}, and Greenberg~\cite{G94} for LO.
-The approach was extended for LCQO problems by Berkelaar et al.~\cite{BJRT96}.
-For LO and LCQO, the domain $\mathcal{E}$ is partitioned into so-called invariancy sets.
-An invariancy set is a subset of $\mathcal{E}$, either a singleton or an open subinterval, on which the optimal partition is constant w.r.t. $\epsilon$.
-For $(\mathrm{P}_{\epsilon})$ and $(\mathrm{D}_{\epsilon})$, Goldfarb and Scheinberg~\cite{GS99} investigated the differentiability of $\psi(\epsilon)$ and provided auxiliary problems to compute the boundary points of an invariancy set.
-Yildirim~\cite{Yil04} extended the approach in~\cite{GS99} for linear conic optimization problems.
-Unlike the classical sensitivity analysis results for nonlinear optimization problems~\cite{BS00}, which hinge on strong second-order sufficient conditions, and are mostly exploring a small neighborhood of a locally optimal solution, the optimal partition approach fully describes the behavior of the optimal set mapping and the optimal value function, by using the optimal partition of the problem on the domain $\mathcal{E}$.
-This is remarkable, since the concept of optimal partition is uniquely defined for any instance of linear conic optimization with strong duality, regardless of strict complementarity and nondegeneracy conditions, see~\cite{BR2005,MT19a,MT19,TW14}.
-Recently, Mohammad-Nezhad and Terlaky~\cite{MT18a} introduced the concepts of a nonlinearity interval and transition point for the optimal partition of parametric SDO problems.
-Subsequently, Hauenstein et al.~\cite{HMTT19} proposed a numerical procedure to partition $\interior(\mathcal{E})$ into the finite union of invariancy intervals, nonlinearity intervals, and transition points.
+Sensitivity analysis based on the optimal partition \footnote{Inspired by the Goldman-Tucker theorem~\cite{GT56}, the concept of the optimal partition for LO is well-known in the literature of IPMs, see e.g.,~\cite{RTV05}.} is well-understood for LO~\cite{AM92,G94,JRT92} and linearly constrained quadratic optimization (LCQO) problems~\cite{BJRT96}.
+Compared to the optimal basis approach of LO which relies on nondegeneracy of the problem~\cite{JRT92,RTV05}, the optimal partition approach provides unique sensitivity analysis information regardless of any regularity condition.
+The optimal partition approach was initially studied by Adler and Monteiro~\cite{AM92}, Jansen et al.~\cite{JRT92}, and Greenberg~\cite{G94} for LO.
+The approach was extended to LCQO by Berkelaar et al.~\cite{BJRT96}.
+For LO and LCQO, $\interior(\mathcal{E})$ is partitioned into so-called invariancy sets.
+Generally speaking, an invariancy set is a maximal subset of $\interior(\mathcal{E})$, either a singleton or an open subinterval, on which the optimal partition is constant w.r.t. $\epsilon$.
+For a parametric SDO problem, Goldfarb and Scheinberg~\cite{GS99} investigated the differentiability of the optimal value function and provided auxiliary problems to compute the boundary points of an invariancy set.
+Yildirim~\cite{Yil04} extended the approach in~\cite{GS99} to linear conic optimization problems.
+Recently, Mohammad-Nezhad and Terlaky~\cite{MT20} introduced the concepts of a nonlinearity interval and transition point for the optimal partition of parametric SDO problems.
+Subsequently, Hauenstein et al.~\cite{HMTT19} proposed a numerical procedure, based on numerical algebraic geometry and ordinary differential equations, to partition $\interior(\mathcal{E})$ into the finite union of invariancy intervals, nonlinearity intervals, and transition points.